David Oyelowo: Awards and honours

 For his portrayal of Martin Luther King Jr. in Selma, Oyelowo received the NAACP Image Award for Outstanding Actor in a Motion Picture.
 He received his first Golden Globe Award nomination for Best Actor in a Motion Picture – Drama, while also receiving a nomination for Critics' Choice Movie Award for Best Actor.

 Also in 2014, for his performance in Nightingale, he won the Critics' Choice Television Award for Best Actor in a Movie/Miniseries and was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie, Golden Globe Award for Best Actor – Miniseries or Television Film, NAACP Image Award for Outstanding Actor in a Television Movie, Mini-Series or Dramatic Special and a Satellite Award for Best Actor – Miniseries or Television Film.

 Oyelowo was appointed Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to drama.

+In 2024, Oyewolo was nominated for the Golden Globe Award for Best Actor – Miniseries or Television Film for his performance in Lawmen: Bass Reeves as Bass Reeves.

 Personal life

-He is married to actress Jessica Oyelowo, who he met at LAMDA and with whom he has four children.
-They live in Los Angeles, California.
+He is married to actress Jessica Oyelowo, whom he met at LAMDA and with whom he has four children.
+They lived in Brighton before moving to Los Angeles, California.
+Oyelowo is a pescetarian.

 A devout Christian, Oyelowo has stated that he believes God called him to play Rev. Martin Luther King Jr. Reflecting on his portrayal of King in the film Selma, Oyelowo has asserted: "I always knew that in order to play Dr. King, I had to have God flow through me because when you see Dr. King giving those speeches, you see that he is moving in his anointing."

-A dual citizen, Oyelowo and his wife became naturalized US citizens on 20 July 2016.
+A dual citizen, Oyelowo and his wife became naturalised US citizens on 20 July 2016.
 On doing so, he stated: "I did a film called Selma... and that film centres on voting rights and I've lived here for nearly 10 years now and to be walking around and doing a film about voting rights and telling people to vote, and you can't vote yourself is a little hypocritical.
 I decided it's time to do it and no time better than now."

+He expressed solidarity with Palestine during the Gaza war.
+Oyelowo, as part of a group called Artists4Ceasefire, signed a letter urging then-US President Joe Biden to call for an immediate ceasefire in Gaza in October 2023.